6 Best Demo Automation Software in 2025 (+How to Build)

 Skip to learn more about each demo automation software

-Why should you use automated demos?
+When should you use automated demos?

 Navattic customer Sourceday said they spent 30% less time on early-stage demos, which allowed them to “fully focus their resources on higher value and more strategic deals.”

-Other customers, like Coupa, use Navattic demos as leave-behinds after live demos.
+Our customers Coupa, use Navattic demos as leave-behinds after live demos.
 These assets give champions a way to communicate exactly what the product does and how it functions to their team.

-Coupa’s GTM team says, “Sharing an interactive demo as a leave-behind allows decision-makers to revisit the value messaging even when we’re not physically present and to easily share the resource internally.”
+“Sharing an interactive demo as a leave-behind allows decision-makers to revisit the value messaging even when we’re not physically present and to easily share the resource internally.”

-We’ll review several top automated demo platforms later in this article, but picking the software you’ll use is just the first step in building an interactive demo.
+We’ll review several top automated demo platforms later in this article, but picking the software you’ll use is just the first step in building automated demos.
+After you select your tool, you’ll need to:

 1. Choose your use case

-- Live demo enablement
+- Live demo enablement (42.2%)

 2. Gather internal resources